AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 $ cd nrn-7.4
 ```

-Other versions of NEURON may be found here http://www.neuron.yale.edu/ftp/neuron/versions/ and similarly installed.
+Other versions of NEURON may be found following the link http://www.neuron.yale.edu/ftp/neuron/versions/ and similarly installed.

 If you want to run parallel NEURON in parallel, it requires a version a version of MPI to be installed, then you will configure installation as follows: